PFarrokhi/enhanced-eAFH/The original eAFH/README.md

 The lines 264 to 280 of eAFH has been inserted to line 203 of Zephyr.

 ## zephyr\subsys\bluetooth\controller\CMakeLists.txt
-The changes of eAFH has been inserted to lines 148 to 164.
+The lines 81 to 97 of eAFH has been inserted to line 172 of Zephyr.

 ## apps\sample_eAFH\src\main.c
 Some libraries has been changed.
 Changed void main(void) to int main(int argc, char** argv), added a return 0 to the end of the main and changed the existing returns to return -1 to reduce warnings.